AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

 Both words are synonyms for conformed metafunctions.
 The term 'operation' is selected when focusing on the function's functionality.
-Meanwhile, the term 'vessel' is selected when the function is only used for holding its arguments through an instantiation.
+Meanwhile, the term 'vessel' is selected when the function is only used for holding its arguments from an instantiation.

 The arguments held by a vessel are denoted as 'items'.